swanchain/python-swan-sdk/README.md

 ## A Sample Tutorial

+For more detailed samples, consult [SDK Samples](https://github.com/swanchain/python-sdk-docs-samples).

 ### Orchestrator

-Orchestrator allows you to create task to run application instances to the powerful distributed computing providers cloud.
+Orchestrator allows you to create task to run application instances to the powerful distributed computing providers network.

-### Fetch available instance resources
+#### Fetch available instance resources

 Before using Orchestrator to deploy task, it is necessary to know which instance resources are available.
 Through `get_instance_resources` you can get a list of available instance resources including their `region` information.